OutSystems/docs-product/src/building-apps/processes/reseed-bpt-tables.md

 ---
-summary:  identity values in BPT tables
+summary: Explore how to manage and extend the capacity of BPT tables in SQL Server by reseeding identity values using OutSystems 11 (O11) tools and APIs.
 tags:
 locale: en-us
 guid: b12b531a-097a-41c5-965b-7354fcdc2cef